 The Planning Division is responsible for regulating the location and quality of new development in the City.
 The Division also serves as a resource to assist citizens and the development community in understanding and applying development policies in accordance with the General Plan, Zoning Ordinance and other applicable property development standards.
 Planning Division staff also conduct environmental review of projects in accordance with the California Environmental Quality Act (CEQA).

 The Planning Division also works on long range projects that often take several years to complete.
-Currently the City of West Sacramento is in the process of updating its Zoning Ordinance.
-For more information on the Zoning Ordinance update please visit the project page.
+The City of West Sacramento recently adopted a new Zoning Ordinance after a multi year effort.
+For more information please visit the project website.

 Community Development Department